Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Blynn folded her paws behind her back like a schoolchild.
 “Explosions are dangerous,” she recited in a sing-song tone, bobbing her head from side to side, “and I shouldn’t cause ‘em.”
 She paused, and grinned again.
 “Except in open areas with adequate precautions.”

 “Very good!”
 Terra said, puting her hands on her hips with a mischievous smirk.
-“After we’re done at the festival, let’s go find a rice paddy or something where we can set more of those things off.”
+“After we’re done at the festival, let’s go find a rice paddy or something where we can set more of those off.”

-“Well, someone has to,” Hyren said.
-“I vote for grub.
-I’ve heard about Shenkuu’s famous noodle houses.”
+“I vote for grub,” Hyren said.
+“I’ve heard about Shenkuu’s famous noodle houses.”

 Blynn jumped up and clapped her paws.
-“Ooh, great idea!” she said.
-“If we eat now, we can probably finish in time for the parade!”
+“Ooh, great idea!
+If we eat now, we can probably finish in time for the parade!”

 Pharazon tapped the Ganuthor on her nose.
 “Gwyn, down,” he said.
 The great beast complied, crouching so the family could climb onto her broad back.

-Gwyneth rose back up and lumbered down the alley, back out into one of the main streets of the city.
+Gwyneth rose and lumbered down the alley, back out into one of the main streets of the city.
 She parted the pedestrian crowds easily, although here and there Hyren spotted other Neopets who’d had the same idea as them, sitting atop the backs of large Petpets.

 Pharazon pulled up at an intersection next to an Eyrie and a Kacheek riding a Kiiyak.
 The bovine Petpet was decorated with drapes of red silk and gold coins that jingled as it shifted.